Sky404-Git/Project-Splendid/README.md

 * [Setup](#setup)

 ## General info
-This project is the client ready dashboard that allow the clients to review and edit their workforce data.
+This project client ready dashboard is our Internship project for Faethm AI, that allow the clients to review and edit their workforce data.
 This project aims to increase the accuracy and improve the efficiency in the job matching process.
 This web application allow the users to upload their excel file in a given standard format.
 In job matching process, the user can be able to choose the best match from the given predictions for each job.
 It also have the search functionality to quick search the particular occupation and its informations from the pool of ocuupations.
 After matching the jobs, users will be able to download the final excel report.

 ## Technologies
 Project is created with: